Report sets out why dementia and learning disabilities needs better representation in policy, practice and research

-People with learning disabilities are five times more likely than those in the general population to develop dementia*.
-Today a partnership of voluntary sector organisations launch a new report calling for the needs of people with learning disabilities and dementia to be better addressed.
+People with learning disabilities are five times more likely than those in the general population to develop dementia.
+Aa partnership of voluntary sector organisations launch a new report calling for the needs of people with learning disabilities and dementia to be better addressed.

 Dementia has never had such a high profile.
 The Prime Minister’s challenge on dementia 2020 sets out a series of commitments that aim to make England the world leader in dementia care, research and awareness.
 Yet despite this there is a need to improve policy, planning and research in relation to people with learning disabilities and dementia.

 We know that this population is increasing as people with a learning disability are living longer due to improvements in health and clinical practice.
 But we also know that the most appropriate health and social care services are not always available at a time when people need them most.

 The report focuses on how best to support the growing numbers of people with the condition.
 The publication is based on recent work with care providers aiming to improve the quality of life of people with a learning disability and dementia, and the challenges to this goal.

 Alzheimer’s Society chief executive Jeremy Hughes CBE said:

 “Alzheimer’s Society is pleased to have supported the work of the VODG in developing dementia friendly care and support for people with learning disabilities.

 We know that a timely diagnosis is essential for anyone who has dementia.
 For people with a learning disability, who are at higher risk of developing dementia at a much younger age, there is an even greater need and services have a responsibility to develop their knowledge and awareness of dementia to ensure they can recognise it, diagnose it and put in place the support and services that people with learning disabilities and their families have a right to expect in order to help them live well.”